Skip to main content

 Vacation rentals (like AirBnbs and Vrbos) play a significant role in limiting our housing stock and driving up rents, home prices, and property taxes.
 Absentee investors are buying up huge swaths of our housing stock and turning them into vacation rentals for tourists instead of renting or selling to long-term Hudson Valley residents.

-We’re fighting to pass laws locally that will tackle this issue head-on by banning vacation rentals, requiring short-term rental hosts to prove that their listing is their primary residence, and issuing hefty fines to absentee hosts and platforms for listings that violate the law.
+We’re fighting to pass laws locally that will tackle this issue head-on—and we’re winning.
+Kingston has already passed a law that requires short-term rental hosts to prove that their listing is their primary residence, and Poughkeepsie is soon to follow.
+Municipalities will be able to issue hefty fines to absentee hosts and platforms for listings that violate the law.

-TOPA would give tenants the right of first refusal if their landlord decides to sell their building, letting tenants buy the building together and own it as a cooperative, turn the building into publicly owned housing, or work with a nonprofit to remain a permanently affordable rental.
-The law would also help tenants fight for better conditions in the buildings they currently live in by reducing the incentives for landlords to keep buildings in disrepair to sell them off to the highest buyer
+The Tenant Opportunity to Purchase Act would give tenants the right of first refusal if their landlord decides to sell their building, letting tenants buy the building together and own it as a cooperative, turn the building into publicly owned housing, or work with a nonprofit to create a permanently affordable rental.
+The law would also help tenants fight for better conditions in the buildings they currently live in by reducing the incentive for landlords to keep buildings in disrepair to sell them off to the highest buyer.